 How should I solve buffeting on my helmet?

 Buffeting is one of the most annoying things we experience as motorcyclists.
-As much as we advocate for a convenient below-the-eye-level height, we should take into account that buffet emerges from such heights.
+As much as we advocate for a convenient below-the-eye-level height, we should take into account that the buffet emerges from such heights.
 Your helmet would shake aggressively due to strong winds against your direction.
 What do you do in such situations?

 Curved edges of windshields are significant to the reduction of buffeting.
 They deflect wind and route it over your helmet.
 An open face helmet is a culprit for buffeting.